×

 But transforming data into company value is hard work.
 It requires building a unique bridge between technology and business, using the strengths of the former to accelerate growth in the latter.
 Media stories with statistics about failed data projects abound, but we find that the reality is more subtle than “success” or “failure.”
 Building data capabilities takes time, and the results aren’t always as easy to identify as a new product launch or a key customer win; they might manifest in the way your organization thinks, operates and interacts with customers.
 Look out for more customer-centric product development, improved operations, and culture shift that from “taking our best guess” to “let’s look at the data.”

-There are a few steps you can take to help ensure your data teams and data projects deliver value in 2022 and beyond.
+Here are a few steps you can take to help ensure your data teams and data projects deliver value.

 Provide context